Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Collect_NCN_MAC_Addresses.md

 ## Procedure

-1. Verify that the `BMC_MAC` environment variable is set.
+1. Verify that the `BMC_IP` environment variable is set.

     ```bash
     ncn-m# echo $BMC_IP